-We spoke to John Widmer, who has been travelling the world for over five years and blogs at Roaming Around The World.
-We asked John for his opinions on world cruising: “A world cruise provides such a seamless way to be able to experience so many interesting locations all around the globe.
-It’s great a pleasure to wake up in exciting new destinations to explore each morning.
+We chatted to John Widner who has been travelling the world for many years, blogging his adventures at Roaming Around The World.
+“A world cruise provides such a seamless way to be able to experience so many interesting locations all around the globe,” he explains.
+It’s a great pleasure to wake up in exciting new destinations to explore each morning.
 There’s no unpacking and packing necessary.
 There are no travel hassles often experienced at airports.
 And there’s no travel logistics to figure out.
 It’s also so convenient to be able to have some reliably fantastic meals on the cruise in between the onshore explorations.
-This all helps to make a world cruise an extremely easy, effortless, and luxurious way to get around to so many intriguing destinations all around the world.
+This all helps to make a world cruise an extremely easy, effortless and luxurious way to get around to so many intriguing destinations all around the world.

-“A cruise also provides such a fun and festive environment to travel on.
-We truly feel like we are on vacation when cruising, as we love all the parties, shows, games, and dancing.
-The all-inclusive nature of the entertainment, gourmet meals and lush accommodation can all make for an excellent travel too, all while being transported from one interesting port to the next.
+“A cruise also provides such a fun and festive environment to travel in.
+We truly feel like we are on vacation when cruising as we love all the parties, shows, games and dancing.
+The all-inclusive nature of the entertainment, gourmet meals and lush accommodation can all make for excellent travel too, all while being transported from one interesting port to the next.
 After all, it’s the unique adventures and exciting cultural experiences onshore that world cruises can make possible.”

-“In addition to the ship’s fun agenda, the sea days also provide a nice contrast to be allow people to relax in between the packed days touring all those international ports.
-Pencil some time in to simply lounge by the pool, read a book, or indulge a spa day.”
+“In addition to the ship’s fun agenda, the sea days also provide a nice contrast to allow people to relax in between the packed days touring all those international ports.
+Pencil some time in to simply lounge by the pool, read a book or indulge in a spa day.”

-So, there it is, everything you need to know about going on a world cruise.
-With more cruise lines than ever now offering extended cruising options, now is the best time ever to start looking for a life-changing expedition around our beautiful planet.
+So, there it is, everything you need to know about going on a world cruise!
+With more cruise lines than ever offering extended cruising options, now is the best time to start looking for a life changing expedition.